 - Administrative costs (sometimes called indirect costs) are costs that represent the cost of doing business that are not easily identified with a particular grant, contract, project, program, function, or activity, but are necessary for the overall operation of the agency and the to conduct the activities it performs.
 Examples of such expenses include accounting, human resources, general administration, rental of office space, and costs to operate and maintain facilities. - Salaries of supervisory staff are also usually considered an administrative cost, unless they are providing program services.
-Indicate the position title and name of the staff person if known; the FTE to be charged to the contract; the actual or expected rate of pay; the fringe benefits; and the total amount expected to be paid for the staff person. - Administrative costs can be calculated in one of three ways: - Based on federally-negotiated indirect cost rate; - o through a formally adopted agency-wide cost allocation plan; or - through an information plan for allocation to specific funding sources
+Indicate the position title and name of the staff person if known; the FTE to be charged to the contract; the actual or expected rate of pay; the fringe benefits; and the total amount expected to be paid for the staff person. - Administrative costs can be calculated in one of three ways: - o Based on federally-negotiated indirect cost rate; - o through a formally adopted agency-wide cost allocation plan; or - o through an information plan for allocation to specific funding sources

 C) Participant Support Services

-1. Education \$2,300 \$
+1. Education \$1,099 \$

-2. Transportation \$85,200 \$
+2.Transportation \$88,701 \$

-3. Employment Related \$9500 \$
+3. Employment Related \$5,200 \$

 4. Other: (Add rows as needed) \$ \$

 \$ \$

 \$ \$

 \$ \$

-Participant Support Services \$97,000 \$
+Participant Support Services \$95,000 \$

-Provide Justification- for example: Include the costs you expect to have to ensure that participan participate fully.
-Funds may not be used to for cash assistan personal or family needs outside your proposed activities.
-Include the costs of tuition, books, application fees, testing fe how these costs will benefit participant's engagement and ac Estimated costs of subsidies based on number of people to be ce paid directly to ees, and employme tive participation in individuals to meet their nt related costs.
-Describe n project activities.
+Provide Justification- for example:

+- Include the costs you expect to have to ensure that participants who are included in project activities can participate fully.
+Funds may not be used to for cash assistance paid directly to individuals to meet their personal or family needs outside your proposed activities. - Include the costs of tuition, books, application fees, testing fees, and employment related costs.
+Describe how these costs will benefit participant's engagement and active participat23ion in project activities. - Estimated costs of subsidies based on number of people to be served by the demonstration.

-Total Budget (sum of A1 - C-4) \$943,380 \$
+Total Budget (sum of A1 - C-4) \$878,298.39 \$